molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Atom and Bond Ring Membership Perception
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Information about the membership of an atom or bond in a cycle of the molecular graph gets stored as boolean value of the `Chem.Atom`_ property `Chem.AtomProperty.RING_FLAG`_ and the `Chem.Bond`_ property `Chem.BondProperty.RING_FLAG`_, respectively.
-For the perception of atom/bond ring membership the `CDPL.Chem`_ package provides the function `Chem.setRingFlags()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
+For the perception of atom/bond ring membership the `CDPL.Chem`_ package provides the function `Chem.setRingFlags()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for more information) as second argument.

 Example: Perception of cyclic atoms and bonds in Methylcyclohexane